Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 ***Warhorse***
 There was plenty evidence of a lotta stuff suddenly leaving, but the focusing array wasn’t abandoned or vacant, oh no. In fact, there was a lot of busy activity around one end where its disk-shaped hull had a big bite taken out of it that was still ragged with structural beams and sparkly with welding.

-It wasn’t quite complete…but Adam was pretty sure it was complete *enough.*
+It wasn’t quite complete... but Adam was pretty sure it was complete *enough.*

 Hoeff grunted, and spat his chewing gum out into the trash can.
 It had taken four years, but Claire had somehow persuaded him to quit the dip.
 With that done, he maneuvered the face shield onto his helmet: the nanotech seal around the edge flashed with a faint yellow light as it melded two distinct components together into one single piece.
 "Well.
-Reckon this is gonna be *fun…"*
+Reckon this is gonna be *fun..."*

 "Not as much as it woulda been without a big distraction half a galaxy away," Adam replied.
 "Should be all builders and a few bottom-feeding omegas in there right now.
 We’ll go through ‘em like Taco Bell."

-"And if there *is* an Alpha on board, well…payback time, huh?"
-Hoeff’s face shield was gold plated on the outside, so the shadowy vision of his face behind it was hard to see, but Adam could *feel* him grinning…and felt the same grin on his own face.
+"And if there *is* an Alpha on board, well... payback time, huh?"
+Hoeff’s face shield was gold plated on the outside, so the shadowy vision of his face behind it was hard to see, but Adam could *feel* him grinning... and felt the same grin on his own face.

 "Heh!
 Yeah.
 Doubt they thought they’d ever see *me* again."
 He looked around at the rest of the team.
 Visors sealed, shields, weapons charged.
 The Wrecking Crew was ready to live up to its name.